Delphine Seyrig: Career

 As a young woman, Seyrig studied acting at the Comédie de Saint-Étienne, training under Jean Dasté, and at Centre Dramatique de l'Est. She appeared briefly in small roles in the 1954 TV series Sherlock Holmes.
 In 1956, she returned to New York and studied at the Actors Studio.
-In 1958, she appeared in her first film, Pull My Daisy.
+In 1959, she appeared in her first film, Pull My Daisy (short).
 In New York she met director Alain Resnais, who asked her to star in his film Last Year at Marienbad (1961).
 Her performance brought her international recognition and she moved to Paris.
 Among her roles of this period is the older married woman in François Truffaut's Stolen Kisses (1968).

 During the 1960s and 1970s, Seyrig worked with directors including Truffaut, Luis Buñuel, Marguerite Duras, and Fred Zinnemann, as well as Resnais.
 She achieved recognition for both her stage and film work, and was named best actress at the Venice Film Festival for her role in Resnais' Muriel (1963).
 She played many diverse roles, and because she was fluent in French, English and German, she appeared in films in all three languages, including a number of Hollywood productions.

 Seyrig may be most widely known for her role as Colette de Montpellier in Zinnemann's 1973 film The Day of the Jackal.
 In turn, perhaps her most demanding role was in Chantal Akerman's 1975 film Jeanne Dielman, 23 quai du Commerce, 1080 Bruxelles, in which she was required to adopt a highly restrained, rigorously minimalistic mode of acting to convey the mindset of the title character.

 Seyrig was a major feminist figure in France.
 Throughout her career, she used her celebrity status to promote women's rights.
 The most important of the three films she directed was the 1977 Sois belle et tais-toi (Be Pretty and Shut Up), which included actresses Shirley MacLaine, Maria Schneider, and Jane Fonda, speaking frankly about the level of sexism they had to deal with in the film industry.
 She also directed with Carole Roussopoulos an adaptation of the SCUM Manifesto by Valerie Solanas.
-In 1982, Seyrig was the key member of the group that established the Paris-based Centre Audiovisuel Simone de Beauvoir, which maintains a large archive of women's filmed and recorded work and produces work by and about women.
-In 1989, Seyrig was given a festival tribute at Créteil International Women's Film Festival, France.